 - What obstacles the church and pastoral leadership face in leading the church into a team ministry approach?

-- A strategy that addresses team ministry through the preaching/teaching opportunities of the pastor and other leaders within the congregation.
+- A strategy that addresses team ministry through the preaching and teaching within the congregation is essential.

 - A connection between burnout and the absence of “team ministry.”